watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/agent_builder/README.md

 Alternative to Agent Builder, you can also build a more customized agentic AI service in a more programmatic manner by using the [IBM watsonx.ai SDK](https://ibm.github.io/watsonx-ai-python-sdk/core_api.html#client.Deployments.create).
 Please refer to this [application template](https://github.com/IBM/watson-machine-learning-samples/tree/master/cloud/ai-service-templates/langgraph-react-agent) for more detail.

+## Change log

+- 2025/02/20:
+  - the wrapper code in this example has been updated to work with the latest response schema of watsonx.ai Agent Builder; if you are having trouble with an old AI service deployed on watsonx.ai, you might need to rebuild the agent in watsonx.ai Agent Builder and re-deploy it as a new AI service;
+  - this example has been updated to work with CoT rendering in AI chat UI;
+  - simplification of authentication: space id is no longer required;

 ## Disclaimer

 IBM watsonx.ai AI services and Agent Builder are two upcoming features scheduled for release as of writing this.
 Please follow the official [homepage](https://www.ibm.com/products/watsonx-ai/ai-agent-development) for release announcement.
 This example is subject to changes.